wirepas/wm-sdk/libraries/positioning/docs/PosLib_integration_guide.md

 * **BLE beacons**: conditional sending of configurable BLE Eddystone UID and/or iBeacons.
 * **battery voltage sampling**: each measurement message will contain the battery voltage record (if enabled).
 * **LED notification event**: it is possible to trigger an event through application configuration
+* **Directed-advertiser**: a Wirepas Massive (WM) non-connected communication mode for tags to reduce power consumption and to enable higher tag density
+* **Mini-beacon**: additional beacons transmitted from anchors to support the measurement and to optimize tag power consumption

 # API